cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 #### Identifying Transaction Isolation Conflicts

 For a ***visual assessment how transaction isolation conflicts have been impacting the workload over time***, observe the [Transactions Restarts](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html#transaction-restarts) graph.
 The isolation conflict errors `40001` that result in a client side retries and the uncertainty interval conflicts that result in an automatic server side retries (see below) are combined into one graph.
 Hover a pointer over the graph area.
-The isolation conflict errors `40001`  and are reported as all lines *other than* "Read Within Uncertainty Interval".
-Aggregate all `40001` client retry errors to assess the impact of the transaction isolation conflicts on the the workload performance over time.
+The isolation conflict errors are `40001`  and are reported as all lines *other than* "Read Within Uncertainty Interval".
+Aggregate all `40001` client retry errors to assess the impact of the transaction isolation conflicts on the workload performance over time.

 No detailed insights into transaction isolation conflicts are available in system tables via SQL interface.

-To be able to troubleshoot `40001` errors expediently, application developers are encouraged to log a detailed information about contending transactions and the contention key(s) upon receiving error `40001`.
+To be able to troubleshoot `40001` errors expediently, application developers are encouraged to log detailed information about contending transactions and the contention key(s) upon receiving error `40001`.

 #### Identifying Uncertainty Interval Conflicts

 For a ***quick visual assessment***, observe the [Transactions Page in DB Console](https://www.cockroachlabs.com/docs/stable/ui-transactions-page.html).
 Select the time interval in the header that corresponds to the period of performance issues due to potential contention events.
 Sort the transactions by "Retries" [count] in descending order (largest number of retires on top).
 Observe the execution *count* of transactions with high retry count.
-If it is significant percentage of executed transactions is retired, the uncertainty conflict may have a measurable negative overall impact on the workload.
+If a significant percentage of executed transactions is retired, the uncertainty conflict may have a measurable negative overall impact on the workload.

 For a ***visual assessment how uncertainty conflicts have been impacting the workload over time***, observe the [Transactions Restarts](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html#transaction-restarts) graph.
 Hover a pointer over the graph area.
-The automatic transaction restarts are reported as "Read Within Uncertainty Interval" line.
-It allows to correlate workload performance issues with automatic uncertainty conflicts over time.
+The automatic transaction restarts are reported as the "Read Within Uncertainty Interval" line.
+It allows correlating workload performance issues with automatic uncertainty conflicts over time.

 No detailed insights into uncertainty conflicts are available in system tables via SQL interface.